-- 1. Tag Fees: \$0.09 per tag.
+- 1. Bulk Certificates: \$0.12 per hundred weight (cwt). - 2.
+Tag Fees: \$0.12 per tag.
+This is in addition to the \$0.12/cwt fee for shipping certified seed.
 A tag is required on each sack of certified seed.
-All unused tags must be destroyed by the grower at the end of each shipping season. - 2.
-Bulk Certificates: \$0.09 per hundred weight (cwt).
-Bulk certificates are due at the end of the month in which they were written.
+All unused tags must be destroyed by the grower at the end of each shipping season. - 3.
+Bulk certificates are due 30 days after shipping date.
+Bulk certificates that are submitted after the due date will cost \$0.30 per hundred weight (cwt).
+All bulk certificates need to be entered into Seed Hub.
 New bulk certificates will not be issued to any grower who is not current on his/her bulk certificate submittals (growers who generate their own bulk certificates will need to stay current on their submittals, or risk losing this privilege).